Coat of arms of Serbia: Description

-The coat of arms is a silver stylized double-headed eagle on a red shield with a crown above the shield.
+The coat of arms is a silver stylised double-headed eagle on a red shield with a crown above the shield.
 The eagle's heads are bordered with nine feathers each and face the outer sides of the shield.
-The beaks of the double-headed eagle are golden in color and gape wide.
+The beaks of the double-headed eagle are golden in colour and gape wide.
 The feathers on the eagle's neck are arranged in four rows of seven feathers.
 The wings of the eagle are spread out and together with the tail and heads form a cross, and on each wing there are four rows of feathers with the following arrangement: in the first row there are seven feathers, in the second row there are nine feathers (two large and seven smaller ones), in the third row seven feathers, in the fourth row there are seven feathers (four large and three smaller).
-The eagle's legs are spread diagonally across the shield, and under each claw is a fleur-de-lis; the legs and claws of the eagle are golden in color.
+The eagle's legs are spread diagonally across the shield, and under each claw is a fleur-de-lis; the legs and claws of the eagle are golden in colour.
 The feathers on the legs are white and there are seven of them.
 The eagle's tail is positioned in relation to the vertical axis of the shield, seven feathers are arranged in three rows; the tips of all the feathers on the double-headed white eagle are rounded.
-On the chest of the double-headed white eagle there is a small red semicircular shield divided by a white cross into four fields with one firesteels in each field.
+On the chest of the double-headed white eagle there is a small red semicircular shield divided by a white cross into four fields with one firesteel in each field.
 The firesteels are white facing the outer sides of the shield.
-The crown is positioned centrally in relation to the vertical axis of the shield and the heads of the eagles.
+The crown is positioned in the middle in relation to the vertical axis of the shield and the heads of the eagles.
 The crown is golden, decorated with forty white pearls, eight blue sapphires and two red rubies, and on top of the crown there is a cross.